-- 5.6.1 Horses must be EA registered at the time of entry (as per rule 4.2) - 5.6.2 3 years of age or over at 1 August - 5.6.3 Resident in the State applies to interstate horses changing ownership (including where appropriate within a 100km radius of a border) must be registered and/or transferred 3 months and 1 day before their state HOTY.
-Northern Territory to be exempt from 3 month and 1-day residency rule. - 5.6.4 For Newcomer Classes, if the horse has not competed under saddle (with the exception of horse racing) in any state and is registered and eligible/qualified in the state in which it is to compete by closing date of entries it shall be eligible to compete in that respective state's HOTY.
+5.6.1 Horses must be EA registered at the time of entry (as per rule 4.2)

+5.6.2 3 years of age or over at 1 August

+5.6.3 Resident in the State - applies to interstate horses changing ownership (including where appropriate within a 100km radius of a border) - must be registered and/or transferred 90 days before their state HOTY.
+Northern Territory to be exempt from 90 day residency rule.

+5.6.4 For Newcomer Classes, if the horse has not competed under saddle (with the exception of horse racing) in any state and is registered and eligible/qualified in the state in which it is to compete by closing date of entries it shall be eligible to compete in that respective state's HOTY.